DONT FORGET TO CHECK OUT THE RECOMMENDATIONS BELOW!

 BEFORE YOU GET YOUR DOG.
 RESEARCH!
 RESEARCH!
 RESEARCH!
 What do you want your dog to do?
 Which breed does what?
 Has the dog been bred for, Guarding?
 Working?
 Companionship?
 How big will your dog get?
 Do you want a Lap dog, sporty dog, agility or Crufts champion or, (God forbid), a fashion accessory?
 How much exercise can you give, how much does it need?
 Does it need constant grooming and care?
 Can you afford that?
 Will it be good with your kids, family, other dogs?

 FREE INFORMATION!
-I have a free rough guide I can E mail anyone with some things to consider before you even go and look at a puppy, and above all, BE SENSIBLE!
+I have a free guide "Before you buy your puppy" I can E mail anyone with some things to consider before you even go and look at a puppy, and above all, BE SENSIBLE!
 BE STRONG!Be prepared to walk away no matter how cute they are!!!!
 I also have a few hints on positive training for those with puppies, older dogs and rescue dogs too.
 It’s just a few hints and tips I have gathered together that worked for me, and are working for my clients, just ask and I can send it to you.
 Don’t forget the internet, but be careful, you may have to read many conflicting reports before you get the correct information for you, and I never, ever, visit blog pages! a lot of it is either contradictory, just downright rubbish, or in some cases even dangerous.

 Sweet Briar Retail Park, Sweet Briar Road Norwich Norfolk NR6 5AL Jollyes is one of the largest chains of pet food superstores across the UK including Northern Ireland, providing a wide variety of branded pet foods, and accessories throughout all their stores.
 It's also where I hold my puppy training classes.